 Negotiating a new energy deal is important because industry regulations now prevent us from automatically rolling your contract forwards onto a new fixed deal.

 This means that if you allow your contract to expire and you don't confirm you want to renew then your supply will move onto default rates.
 These are higher than contract rates because you are free to leave at any time, so we are not able to forecast your volume requirements to purchase electricity in the most cost effective way.

-Take a look at our new magazine energy UPDATE to provide you with a useful overview of key information to help you better understand what you need to do to renew your energy contract and manage your business’s energy.
+Take a look at the second issue of our new magazine energy UPDATE to provide you with a useful overview of key information, to help you better understand what you need to do to renew your energy contract and manage your business's energy.

 How to renew

 - 1 Contact our Renewals Team ahead of your renewal date